chill117/proxy-lists/readme.md

 This software is [MIT licensed](https://tldrlegal.com/license/mit-license):
 > A short, permissive software license.
 Basically, you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.
 There are many variations of this license in use.

+## Funding

+This project is free and open-source.
+If you would like to show your appreciation by helping to fund the project's continued development and maintenance, you can find available options [here](https://degreesofzero.com/donate.html?project=proxy-lists).